NTNU-IE-IIR/mappe-idata1003-traindispatchsystem-MoldyDaniel/README.md

 ## How to run the project

-[//]: # (TODO: Describe how to run your project here.
+<! -- [//]: # (TODO: Describe how to run your project here.
 What is the main class?
-What is the main method?(What is the input and output of the program?
-What is the expected behaviour of the program?)
+What is the main method?
+What is the input and output of the program?
+What is the expected behaviour of the program?) -->
 The main class is called TrainDispatchSystem and the main method is called main.
 The input of the program is the user input and the output is the list of departures.